What To Watch In Tuesday's Primaries: Wisconsin, Minnesota, Connecticut And Vermont

 Primary voters in four more states — Connecticut, Wisconsin, Minnesota and Vermont — go to the polls on Tuesday.

-Two Republicans who failed to win the White House are hoping voters will elect them to lead their states for a third time — but one's trying to make a political comeback after almost a decade out of office.
+Two Republicans who failed to win the White House are hoping voters will elect them to lead their states for a third time — but one is trying to make a political comeback after almost a decade out of office.

 We'll find out who could replace House Speaker Paul Ryan in his Wisconsin district.

-And Vermont Democrats could make history by nominating a transgender women for governor.
+And Vermont Democrats could make history by nominating a transgender woman for governor.

 Here's a rundown of the important contests to watch in each state: